pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 pockets or such.
 They're triggered when you can *fail interestingly*.
 Many things you do, you'll succeed at automatically as expected and there's no reason to roll.
 Sometimes, circumstances mean that success isn't guaranteed.
 That is when a move will be triggered.

 Here are some moves everyone can do:

-- Defy Danger, relevant stat.
+- Defy Danger, relevant stat
 - Melee, Reckless
 - Examine stuff thoroughly, Cool
+- Make/fix something, McGuyver
 - Do something through stress, Hot
 - Persuade, Cool
 - Intimidate, Hot
 - Read a person, Cool

+Don't know what your special moves could be?
+Defy Danger and Do Something Through Stress are kind of catch-all moves, there for when there's not a specific move to make.
+Make a specific move that you can roll instead of these.
+Maybe you're good at meditating, or have a weirdly good sense of timing.

 In D&D, there's a tendency for players to become murderhobos, just killing everything they see.
 D&D gives you a reward for doing so: you get to roll dice